 Minneapolis Institute of Art

 What it is: Everyone should have a membership to the Minneapolis Institute of Art.
 Why?
 Because you pay what you feel you can.
 If you you feel you can’t pay anything, you can still be a member.
-We visit the MIA often because we often combine it with a trip to the Children’s Theatre.
+We visit the MIA often because we like to combine it with a trip to the Children’s Theatre.
 Still, I am constantly in awe at the size and scope of this museum.
 We can come back over and over and not be bored.
 Sometimes, with the smaller kids, we don’t get past the “block room”, and we love that, too.

 Membership Cost: $0.00 or more.